Archaic Triad: Dumézil's analysis

 In Dumézil's view, the figure of Quirinus became blurred and started to be connected to the military sphere because of the early assimilation to him of the divinised Romulus, the warring founder and first king of Rome.
 A coincident facilitating factor of this interpretation was the circumstance that Romulus carried with himself the quality of twin and Quirinus had a correspondence in the theology of the divine twins such the Indian Ashvins and the Scandinavian Vani.
 The resulting interpretation was the mixed personality of the god as civil and military, warring and peaceful.

-A detailed discussion of the sources is devoted by Dumézil to showing that they do not support the theory of an agrarian Mars.
-Mars would be invoked both in the Carmen Arvale and in Cato's prayer as the guardian, the armed protector of the fields and the harvest.
-He is definitely not a deity of agricultural plenty and fertility.
+A detailed discussion of the sources is devoted by Dumézil to showing that they do not support the theory of an agrarian Mars: Mars would be invoked both in the Carmen Arvale and in Cato's prayer as the guardian – the armed protector – of the fields and the harvest.
+He is definitely not presented as a deity of agricultural plenty and fertility.

 It is also noteworthy that according to tradition Romulus established the double role and duties, civil and military, of the Roman citizen.
 In this way the relationship between Mars and Quirinus became a dialectic one, since Romans would regularly pass from the warring condition to the civil one and vice versa.
 In the yearly cycle this passage is marked by the rites of the Salii, they themselves divided into two groups, one devoted to the cult of Mars (Salii Palatini, created by Numa) and the other of Quirinus (Salii Collini, created by Tullus Hostilius).

 In Dumézil's view, the archaic triad was not strictly speaking a triad, but rather a structure underlying the earliest religious thought of the Romans, a reflection of the common Indoeuropean heritage.